 The snafu of emotions and sexual intimate behavior may emanate from a heightened recognition and awareness of individual vulnerability of both parties.
 Spouses may find themselves angry at one moment and possibly amorous a few minutes or hours later as they try to construct meaning from the betrayal and manage themselves emotionally.
 Some partners may fear abandonment, further betrayal, or the possibility of cheating themselves.
 Other partners may sever the relationship altogether and find themselves emotionally unavailable to anyone else in the future.
 Professional support is encouraged for spouses in that it can help unweave complex feelings and help partners develop a behavioral and emotional plan to manage their trauma.

-5. The Other Person
+5. What to Do About The Other Person

 Sometimes the other person knows nothing about the relationship status of his/her lover because deception was involved.
 When it is disclosed or discovered that there is someone else romantically, the other person may experience the same feelings as the primary partner and struggle to create meaning out of the intimate interaction.
 Some people may not care if his/her partner is in a relationship with someone else and are able to set emotional boundaries for themselves and not become too emotionally invested/entangled.